httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 - A common nomenclature and canonicalization rule set for the different protocol elements and other components of HTTP messages, used to create the signature base.
 - Algorithms for generating and verifying signatures over HTTP message components using this signature base through application of cryptographic primitives.
 - A mechanism for attaching a signature and related metadata to an HTTP message, and for parsing attached signatures and metadata from HTTP messages.
+To facilitate this, this document defines the "Signature-Input" and "Signature" fields.

 This document also provides a mechanism for a potential verifier to signal to a potential signer that a signature is desired in one or more subsequent messages.
 This optional negotiation mechanism can be used along with opportunistic or application-driven message signatures by either party.
+To facilitate this, this document defines the "Accept-Signature" field.

 ## Requirements Discussion

 HTTP permits and sometimes requires intermediaries to transform messages in a variety of ways.
 This may result in a recipient receiving a message that is not bitwise equivalent to the message that was originally sent.
 In such a case, the recipient will be unable to verify a signature over the raw bytes of the sender's HTTP message, as verifying digital signatures or MACs requires both signer and verifier to have the exact same signature base.
 Since the exact raw bytes of the message cannot be relied upon as a reliable source for a signature base, the signer and verifier must independently create the signature base from their respective versions of the message, via a mechanism that is resilient to safe changes that do not alter the meaning of the message.

 For a variety of reasons, it is impractical to strictly define what constitutes a safe change versus an unsafe one.
-Applications use HTTP in a wide variety of ways, and may disagree on whether a particular piece of information in a message (e.g., the body, or the `Date` header field) is relevant.
+Applications use HTTP in a wide variety of ways, and may disagree on whether a particular piece of information in a message (e.g., the body, or the getDate` header field) is relevant.
 Thus a general purpose solution must provide signers with some degree of control over which message components are signed.

 HTTP applications may be running in environments that do not provide complete access to or control over HTTP messages (such as a web browser's JavaScript environment), or may be using libraries that abstract away the details of the protocol (such as [the Java HTTPClient library](https://openjdk.java.net/groups/net/httpclient/intro.html)).
 These applications need to be able to generate and verify signatures despite incomplete knowledge of the HTTP message.